GrammaticalFramework/gf-ud/README.md

 Other grammars to try are

-- grammars/ShallowParse  # wide-coverage, with WordNet words but without sense distinctions
+- grammars/ShallowParse  # wide-coverage, with WordNet words but without sense distinctions, uses sister repo gf-wordnet/
 - grammars/Term  # a grammar of arithmetic expression, completely different tagset

+With ShallowParse, you can try out the included sample from https://github.com/UniversalDependencies/UD_English-PUD/blob/master/en_pud-ud-test.conllu

+- cat upto12eng.conllu | ./gfud -ud2gf grammars/ShallowParse Eng Text at stat

+But the results are still meager, and require additions in ShallowParse.labels and maybe in the algorithm.